 Jan.
 8, 2019: Manolo Blahnik is kicking off 2019 in a big way, with his first flagship boutique in Taipei, Taiwan.
 The roughly 700-square-foot shop, developed in partnership with Bluebell Taiwan Group, is set to open this month on the first level of the luxurious Nanshan Plaza shopping center.
 Blahnik’s longtime architect, Nick Leith-Smith, crafted the interiors, taking cues from the local environment.
 “The Taipei flagship celebrates a material play on Taiwan’s deep cultural and historical connection to bamboo, with a rotating bamboo forest as a central motif,” said Leith-Smith.
 The shop is set to open this month and will offer Blahnik’s full range of seasonal creations.
 Brand CEO Kristina Blahnik recently told FN that other openings will follow in Tokyo and Paris.

 Jan.
 7, 2019: For one week only, Louis Vuitton is taking up residence in New York.
-The fashion house is opening a pop-up space in Chrome Hearts’ West Village store on Washington Street, from Jan.
-10-17.
-The appearance is to mark the much-awaited debut of Virgil Abloh’s spring ’19 menswear collection for the brand, which was one of the buzziest runway shows last year.
+The fashion house is opening a pop-up space in Chrome Hearts’ West Village store on Washington Street, Jan.
+10–17.
+The pop-up is meant to mark the much-awaited debut of Virgil Abloh’s spring ’19 menswear collection for the brand, which was one of the buzziest runway shows of 2018.
 The colorful line includes a range of tailored and casual ready-to-wear, shoes, accessories and leather goods.
 The LV pop-up space will be open Monday through Saturday from 11 a.m. to 7 p.m. and on Sunday from noon to 6 p.m.

 Jan.
 2, 2019: Lord & Taylor officially closed the doors of its Fifth Avenue flagship in New York.
 The legendary retailer, now owned by Hudson’s Bay Co., recently sold the 11-story landmark building to co-working company WeWork for $850 million.
 Lord & Taylor, which was founded in 1826 as a dry goods store on the Lower East Side, debuted its giant flagship on Fifth Avenue and 39th Street in 1914.
 It was the first store in the city to install an elevator and was the first retailer to name a woman as president: Dorothy Shaver, who joined the firm in 1945 and served until her death in 1959.
 See photos of the flagship through the years.